Monday, December 23, 2024

 3. Device Management: With numerous employees using personal or work-issued devices, managing 2FA tokens or access credentials (like phones or hardware tokens) becomes more complicated.

-4. User Resistance: Some users may resist adopting 2FA because they see it as an inconvenience that slows down their workflow.
+4. User Resistance: Some users may resist adopting 2FA because they see it as an inconvenience that slows their workflow.

 Solutions